 Wear your elastic bandage all the time.
 Rewrap it every 2 to 4 hours.
 Make sure there are no creases in it.
 Wear your stump protector whenever you are out of bed.

-Ask your doctor or nurse for help with pain.
+Ask your provider for help with pain.
 Two things that may help are:

 - Tapping along the scar and in small circles along the stump, if that is not painful